Cats have teeth, and those teeth bite! Even the sweetest cat might nip or bite if the occasion arises.

 The reasons for this behavior make sense to the cat, even though it may seem unprovoked to you.
 Why is kitty giving you the chomp when you were just trying to show affection?

-Here are a few possible explanations for your cat’s biting, along with a few possible solutions for curbing the unwanted behavior.
+Here are a few possible explanations for your cat’s biting, along with a some possible solutions for curbing the unwanted behavior.

 Cats stalk, leap, grab, chase, run, and ambush in the name of fun and catching mice.
 If your bare toes are wiggling on the carpet, your cat might mistake them for something tasty and stalk your toes until kitty pounces and bites.